moldovancsaba/picflip/README.md

 - Zero content distortion
 - Admin interface for project management (/admin)
 - User authentication with email-only login
-- Real-time navigation updates based on user role
+- Real-time navigation updates based on user role with automatic session refresh
 - Terms & Conditions and Privacy Policy acceptance
-- Role-based access control
+- Role-based access control with dynamic menu visibility
 - MongoDB integration for persistent storage

 ## Configuration

 The application can be configured through the admin interface available at `/admin`.
-This page allows you to modify:
+The "Projects" section allows you to modify:

-- **Content URL** - The URL of the iframe content
+- **Content URL** - The URL of the project content
 - **Original Content Size** - The width and height of the original content (e.g., 1920×1080)
 - **Aspect Ratio** - The desired aspect ratio for display (e.g., 16:9)
 - **Background Color** - The background color in hex format (e.g., #FFFFFF)